javiersegovia/gingga/README.md

 The monorepo is organized into two main directories: `apps` and `packages`.

 - **`apps/`**: Contains the user-facing applications.
-  - `web`: The main web application built with TanStack Start, React, Tailwind CSS, and Shadcn/UI.
-Deployed on Vercel/Cloudflare.
+  - `client`: The main web application built with React Router, Vite, React, Tailwind CSS, and Shadcn/UI.
+Hosted on Cloudflare Workers.
-  - `api`: A Cloudflare Worker API built with Hono and tRPC, handling backend logic and authentication.
+  - `api`: API built with Hono and tRPC, handling backend logic and authentication.
+Hosted on Cloudflare Workers.
 - **`packages/`**: Contains shared libraries and configurations.
   - `db`: Drizzle ORM schemas, migrations, and database utilities using Turso (SQLite).
   - `ui`: Shared React UI components based on Shadcn/UI.